 Amazon Inspector runs the automated assessment and collects the behavioral data of the AWS resources.
 Once the data is collected, it compares it with the set of predefined security rules.
 And finally, it produces a report based on the findings that are prioritized by the level of security.
 Thus, you can take the necessary actions to safeguard your application.

 AWS Shield is service providing protection against Distributed Denial of Service (DDoS) attacks for the applications hosted on AWS.
 It provides always-on detection and automatic inline mitigations that helps in curtailing the downtime and latency due to DDoS attacks.
 This service comes in two tiers: Standard and Advanced.

 AWS Shield Standard is a free service that defends all AWS users against DDoS attacks at no extra cost.
 It protects the applications against the most common network and transport layer attacks on websites and applications.

 AWS Shield Advanced

 AWS Shield Advanced is a premium service that provides more features and a higher level of protection against DDoS attacks.
 You get features and functionalities such as detection and mitigation against DDoS attacks on a large scale, web application firewall, near real-time visibility into attacks, 24×7 support from AWS DDoS Response Team and more.
 The charges of AWS Shield Advanced is additional to the standard fees other AWS services.

 So now you are aware of the 10 essential Amazon Web Services you need to build a powerful cloud architecture.
 These services are even great to get started with cloud computing journey and lower IT costs, get better performance and scale.
-If you want to explore more about these services, you can sign up for free-tier of the AWS and gain some on-hands experience.
+If you want to explore more about these services, you can sign up for a free-tier of the AWS and gain some on-hand experience.
 Or if you would like to hire some experts to migrate your existing service to the cloud or even built one from scratch, Techuz will be more than happy to help you.